hzeller/beagleg/README.md

 (haven't tried that yet, please let me know if it works).

 Note, there can only be one open TCP connection at any given time.

+## G-Code stats binary
+There is a binary `gcode-print-stats` to extract information from the G-Code file e.g. estimated print-time, Object height (=maximum Z-axis), filament length.

+    Usage: ./gcode-print-stats [options] <gcode-file> [<gcode-file> ..]
+    Options:
+            -m <max-feedrate> : Maximum feedrate in mm/s -f <factor>       : Speedup-factor for print
+    Use filename '-' for stdin.

+The output is in column form, so you can use standard tools to process them.
+For instance, from a bunch of gcode files, find the one that takes the longest time

+    ./gcode-print-stats *.gcode | sort -k2 -n

 ## Pinout